Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Caching/CacheStorage.md

 ### GetFromCacheOrFetchAsync(TKey key, Func<Task<TValue>> code, bool override, TimeSpan expiration)

-Adds a value to the cache associated with to a key asynchronously.Note that this is a wrapper around TimeSpan).
+Adds a value to the cache associated with to a key asynchronously.
+Note that this is a wrapper around TimeSpan).

 #### Parameters